Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-Good option for basic jobs at home.
-Motor offers 3,450 rpm, which is impressive for a low-priced bench grinder.
+A good option for basic jobs at home.
+The motor offers 3,450 rpm, which is impressive for a low-priced bench grinder.
 Includes a mounted work light for better visibility.
-Small – would work well for someone with limited work space.
+Small enough to fit most workbenches.

 Not able to handle large jobs.
 Smaller than some other bench grinders.

 Count on the quality of this bench grinder that features cast iron in the motor housing and base.
 Easy-to-adjust guards allow you to work faster.
-Powerful motor runs up to 3,600 rpm and lasts a long time.
-Distance between wheels is 12.5" - great for working on big items.
+The powerful motor runs up to 3,600 rpm and operates smoothly.

 Some problems with excessive vibrations and wheels arriving out of alignment.